 About This Event

-The goal for this workshop: to create a beautifully designed dummy, one piece of final art, and a creative breakthrough.
+Their goal for the workshop: help you create a beautifully designed dummy, finish one piece of final art, and experience creative breakthroughs.

 What You'll Learn